the-oak-lab/lse-seminar/README.md

 2. **Add or Modify Entries:**
    - **Date (required):** Provide the session date in a recognizable format (e.g., `MM/DD/YYYY`).
    - **Speakers (optional):** Add an array of speaker objects, each with `name` and optional `link`.
-If multiple speakers, they’ll be displayed inline, separated by spaces.
+If multiple speakers are used, they’ll be displayed inline, separated by spaces.
      ```json
      "speakers": [
        { "name": "Speaker Name", "link": "https://theirprofile.com" },